 I also came across another blogger who has an astonishing large following but had the most horrendous grammatical errors I have ever seen.
 I shared this link with my fellow PR peers who were shocked that a blogger of this nature writes so poorly.
 One mentioned that it is okay to make the odd grammar mistakes like I was told I do (oops) but this particular post really gave our PR industry a bad name.

-I started blogging so that I could practice writing and to learn how to write well.
-Initially I wanted to be an Engineer but chose the route of Public Relations.
+I started blogging so that I could practice writing and learn how to write well.
+Initially, I wanted to be an Engineer but chose the route of Public Relations.
 I will read a newspaper from cover to cover to try to understand the way a journalist writes.
 I also read novels to really immerse myself into writing styles so that I can learn from them.
 This is how I came about doing book reviews on my blog and I absolutely love this knowledge I am gaining and hopefully passing on with my reviews.
-I do all of this because I want to be the best in my field seeing that English in general is not my strongest quality.
+I do all of this because I want to be the best in my field seeing that English, in general, is not my strongest quality.

 My first and foremost piece of advice is to stop plagiarising.
 People notice.
 Brands notice.
-It’s annoying and downright unprofessional to say the least.
+It’s annoying and downright unprofessional, to say the least.
 You are not only tarnishing your individual brand but the brands you are talking about too.
 And don’t underestimate the power of word of mouth.
 If you become labeled as a copycat, the word will spread and at the end of the day you won’t be considered for media kits.

 Secondly, if you are not a good writer, the best thing you can do is ask someone to proof read your writing.
 From time to time, I send my work to my mother’s ex-colleague who is brilliant at writing because I am the first to admit that I am not the best writer out there.